Rush University Forum 2015

 Sigma Xi Poster Session

-Judging: Judging of posters by students, fellows and residents for awards will be on Wednesday from 3 to 5 p.m.
-Alejandro Espinoza Orias, PhD, is the current president of the Rush Chapter of Sigma Xi and will be arranging the details.
-It is suggested that you arrange in advance with Espinoza Orias for your poster to be judged.
+Judging: Faculty judges will evaluate students, fellows and residents presenting posters as part of the Sigma Xi Poster Competition on Wednesday from 3 to 5 p.m.
+Carl Maki, PhD, is the current president of the Rush Chapter of Sigma Xi and will be arranging the details.
+Abstracts accepted for poster presentation will receive an email notification from the organizing committee with information regarding the poster session.

-Please remove your poster/exhibit following the poster session on Thursday no later than 5:30 p.m.
+Please remove your poster following the poster session on Thursday no later than 5:30 p.m.
 We cannot be responsible for the loss of or damage to your materials!

-Note 1: If you think you have a discovery or invention, please contact Matthew Raymond, the director of intellectual property at Rush prior to March 1 to discuss the discovery and options for protecting it.
+Note 1: If you think you have a discovery or invention, please contact Shrijay (Jay) Vijayan, PhD, MBA Associate Director, Intellectual Property Office at Rush prior to Monday, March 2nd to discuss the discovery and options for protecting it.
 Once the abstract is published or the poster is presented, you may have lost certain rights in the invention.

 Note 2: The John E. Ware Patient Experience Research Award is given annually to the student project at Rush which uses patient feedback in the most innovative or effective manner.
 Patient feedback is defined as any as any system of obtaining information from patients/family members about their thoughts, feelings, emotions, actions or evaluation of their health care experience or activities.
 The award is named in honor of John E. Ware, a pioneer in the systematic use feedback from patients to improve their care.
 While at the Rand Corporation he was the Principal Investigator of the Medical Outcomes Study which developed the widely used SF-36 Health Survey.
 The award comes with a $100 honorarium from the Patient Experience Research Initiative of the Department of Health Systems Management.